Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_5/README.md

 Output Deploy Model:   "quantization/deploy.prototxt"
 ```

 Using the same step and command, we could also generate quantized model for baseline model and use in next step compilation.
+Please make sure right models are used as you wish and output files are saved properly.

 ### Compile Quantized Model

 To deploy quantized model on board, we use `vai_c_caffe` to generate elf file by compiling deploy.prototxt and deploy.caffemodel.
-Here we could use files in both folder `quantized`(provided in the network package) or `quantization`(generated by ourselves).
+Here we could use files in both folder `cf_refinedet_coco_480_360_0.96_5.08G/quantized` (provided in the network package) or `quantization` (generated by ourselves, please check where you put it).

-Before compilation, in the deploy.prototxt, please make sure delete all the lines after the layer block `odm_conf`.
+Before compilation, in the any deploy.prototxt, please make sure all the layers after the layer block `odm_conf` are deleted as they are not needed for deployment and compilation .

 Run below command in the quantized model folder to compile the model in to elf file which targeting DPU on ZCU104 released board image